 All the staff, volunteers, and donors affiliated with the York County Society for the Prevention of Cruelty to Animals (SPCA) love animals, and we want to save as many animal lives as possible.
 We do this work because we believe in our mission of providing long-term human and animal services to residents of York County through programs that find permanent, loving homes for stray and displaced animals.
 Every day we work hard towards helping control the animal population growth rates, investigating and prosecuting animal cruelty offenders, and educating the public about animal wellness and safety.

-- We adopted out over 1,832 animals.
-This includes dogs, cats, birds, chinchillas, ferrets, guinea pigs, hamsters, other small animals, rabbits, reptiles, turtles, horses… we are truly an open admission shelter!
+- We adopted out over 1,344 animals.
+This includes dogs, cats, birds, rabbits, chinchillas, ferrets, guinea pigs, hamsters, rats, reptiles, turtles, and more!

-- 439 volunteers donated their time and energy to help us walk dogs, adopt animals, fold laundry, run events, and perform many other critical duties.
-Total volunteer hours amounted to nearly 20,000 hours.
-That’s the equivalent of about 10 full-time employees!
+- More than 380 volunteers donated their time and energy to help us walk dogs, adopt animals, fold laundry, run events, and perform many other critical duties.
+Total volunteer hours amounted to over 14,000 hours.
+That’s the equivalent of more than 6 full-time employees!

 Not only did we accomplish all those successes for York County animals, we also administered Human Service programs too.
 One of our mantras here at the York County SPCA is that surrendering an animal to our shelter should be a “measure of last resort” – meaning, we want to connect folks with as many resources as possible so that they can have a successful pet experience and never have to surrender their animal to us in the first place.
 To that end, we are proud of our programs that help keep a pet in its loving home:

 - CARMA program supports low-income families so they can provide medical treatment for their pets.
 We don’t want a lack of funding to be the reason someone must surrender their animal to our shelter.